 Dr. Gentzler has been in ministry for 45 years.
-He pastored churches in Pennsylvania and Maryland, served as chaplain in various long-term care settings, and in 1991 he joined the staff at the General Board of Discipleship of The United Methodist Church, where he became Director of the Center on Aging and Older Adult Ministries.
+He pastored churches in Pennsylvania and Maryland, served as chaplain in long-term care settings, and in 1991 he joined the staff at the General Board of Discipleship of The United Methodist Church, where he became Director of the Center on Aging and Older Adult Ministries.
 In 2013, he retired from both the Susquehanna Annual Conference and the General Board of Discipleship.
-In addition, he has taught classes on aging and older adult ministries at Martin Methodist College and Lipscomb University (both in TN), Lycoming College in Williamsport, PA, Wesley Theological Seminary in Washington, DC, Asbury Theological Seminary in Wilmore, KY, and Union Presbyterian Seminary in Richmond, VA, in addition to his leading countless seminars at conferences, in districts, and with local churches.
+Over the years, Dr. Gentzler taught classes and workshops on aging and older adult ministries at Martin Methodist College and Lipscomb University (both in TN), Lycoming College in Williamsport, PA, Wesley Theological Seminary in Washington, DC, Asbury Theological Seminary in Wilmore, KY, and Union Presbyterian Seminary in Richmond, VA, in addition to his leading countless seminars at conferences, in districts, and with local churches.

 Dr. Gentzler holds the following degrees: Bachelor of Science in Social Science from Shippensburg University (Shippensburg, PA), Master of Divinity from Wesley Theological Seminary (Washington, DC), Doctor of Ministry from Boston University School of Theology (Boston, MA), and a Certificate in Aging Studies from Boston University Institute for Geriatric Social Work.
 He is married to the former Marilyn Ann Hozyash.
 They have two married children and two grandchildren.